da1y/mcp-server-elasticsearch/README.md

 # Elasticsearch
 A Model Context Protocol server for Elasticsearch clusters.
 Enables LLMs to manage indices and execute queries.

-IMPORRANT NOTE : this was built mainly by feeding examples to claude from the postgres mcp server.
+IMPORTANT NOTE : this was built mainly by feeding examples to claude from the postgres mcp server.

 ## Components